andrew/ultimate-awesome/README.md

 - [awesome-openness](https://github.com/add-n2x/awesome-openness) - Awesome Openness - A curated list of FOSS applications, commons, communities and ideas.
 - [awesome-website-tools](https://github.com/adineo-cmd/awesome-website-tools) - This repository is a curated collection of interesting and important websites and tools that I've discovered on the internet.
 Whether you're a developer, designer, learner, or productivity enthusiast, you'll find valuable resources here to enhance your skills and workflow.
 - [awesome-smol](https://github.com/afondiel/awesome-smol) - An awesome list of "small but mighty" models and resources.
-- [awesome-ai-tools](https://github.com/ahmedosamamath/awesome-ai-tools) - A curated collection of AI tools categorized by their different uses, including information on pricing, trial periods, and more.
 - [our-awesome-app](https://github.com/AienTech/our-awesome-app) - The example of our react redux app.
 - [awesome-circumvention](https://github.com/ainghazal/awesome-circumvention) - Awesome Circumvention.
 - [fullstack-awesome](https://github.com/alexxsub/fullstack-awesome) - Список инструментов для fullstack разработки.